 Enterprise Resource Planning (ERP) systems are critical for optimizing business processes by combining numerous tasks on a single platform.
 However, many ERP programs fail to produce the anticipated Return on Investment (ROI), resulting in costly downtime, lost productivity, and reputational damage.
-These failures are frequently the result of weak planning, a lack of user acceptance, or a misalignment with corporate requirements.
+These ERP failures are frequently the result of weak planning, a lack of user acceptance, or a misalignment with corporate requirements.

 In Singapore’s rapidly changing corporate landscape, digital transformation is a top focus, aided by initiatives such as the Smart Nation program and Enterprise Singapore’s digitalization incentives.
 Many businesses invest in ERP solutions to increase efficiency, compliance, and growth.
 However, without a well-executed strategy, ERP system failures can disrupt operations and cause severe financial losses.
 This article discusses practical ways for avoiding ERP deployment errors and ensuring long-term success.

 1. What is an ERP Failure?
+And Why is It Happening?

-According to studies, 45% of ERP projects exceed their budgets, while 30% fail completely.
+According to studies, 45% of ERP projects exceed their budgets, while 30% fail.
 Based on CIO insights from companies like Mission Produce, an ERP failure can lead to significant operational and financial disruptions.
 Mission Produce faced a $22.2 million drop in gross profit after its ERP rollout caused major issues with inventory management.
 These data show the problems that firms encounter while deploying ERP systems, as well as the need for strategic planning in avoiding costly failures.

 2. Common Causes of ERP Failures